SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 # Part B: Push the code to git service of SAP Cloud Platform (optional)

 1. Launch [SAP Cloud Platform cockpit](https://account.hana.ondemand.com/) on your browser.
 Click log on and provide your credentials (Email and Password) provided by the instructors of the SAP TechEd 2018 session CNA375.
-Here the email, `cna375-395@teched.cloud.sap`, is used.
+Here the example email is `cna375-XXX@teched.cloud.sap` - replace XXX with your personal number.

 ![Alt text](./images/logon.png?raw=true)